 The CHARM laboratory is led by Jeremy Weiss.
 We develop probabilistic machine learning algorithms and deploy them in healthcare settings at CMU and Pittsburgh.
 The Heinz College at CMU holds expertise in analytics-driven health policy, excellence in Computer Science and Machine Learning, and close ties to our healthcare industry partners and innovation community.

-Prospective PhD students not currently at CMU: consider applying to Heinz College, the Joint PhD Program in Machine Learning and Public Policy, or the University of Pittsburgh PhD Program in Biomedical Informatics.
+Prospective PhD students: consider applying to Heinz College, the Joint PhD Program in Machine Learning and Public Policy, or the University of Pittsburgh PhD Program in Biomedical Informatics.

 Survival-supervised topic modeling with anchor words: characterizing pancreatitis outcomes accepted to NIPS workshop of Machine Learning for Health, 2017.

 Piecewise-constant parametric approximations for survival learning is accepted to Machine Learning for Healthcare 2017.